Making a family loan? Watch out for the tax issues

 Inheritance tax

-Inheritance tax (‘IHT’) is a key consideration when loaning money within the family.
-From an IHT perspective it is preferable to make a loan repayable on demand so that the value of the lender’s estate is exactly the same before and after the loan is made.
+Inheritance tax (IHT) is a key consideration when loaning money within the family.
+From an IHT perspective, it is preferable to make a loan repayable on demand so that the value of the lender’s estate remains the same.
 This prevents the loan being treated as a ‘transfer of value’ which may be subject to IHT.

 The amount of the outstanding loan remains in the lender’s estate for IHT purposes.
 For example, an individual may have made a loan many years ago of say £100,000 which has not been repaid.
 This £100,000 will remain part of the lender’s IHT estate.
 It should be noted that the value does remain fixed at the value of the original loan and any growth in value obtained by the borrower is outside of the lender’s estate.

-If the debt is waived at a later date, it then becomes a gift.
+If the debt is waived, it then becomes a gift.
 At this date (and not when the loan was made) the gift is treated as a potentially exempt transfer which will fall out of the lender’s estate seven years later.
 For example, say the £100,000 loan was made in 2010 and ultimately waived on 1 February 2020.
 This will be a £100,000 gift made on 1 February 2020 which becomes a potentially exempt transfer for the period to 1 February 2027 (after which it ceases to be considered for IHT purposes).

 Trusts